 The Company operates in multiple jurisdictions with complex tax laws and regulations, which are evolving over time.
 The Company has taken certain tax positions in its tax filings and these filings are subject to audit and potential reassessment after the lapse of considerable time.
 Accordingly, the actual income tax impact may differ significantly from that estimated and recorded by management.

-21. RELATED PARTIES
+22. RELATED PARTIES

-During the years ended December 31, 2023 and 2022, there were separate related party transactions as follows:
+All related party transactions were made on terms equivalent to those that prevail in arm's length transactions.
+During the years ended December 31, 2024 and 2023, there were separate related party transactions as follows: